‘This Is Us’ Star Sterling K. Brown Might Be On ‘Marvelous Mrs. Maisel’ Next Season

-If you love This Is Us and The Marvelous Mrs. Maisel, then get ready to celebrate as two of your favorites come together, as Sterling K. Brown is in negotiations to star on the hit Amazon series.
+If you love This Is Us and The Marvelous Mrs. Maisel, then get ready to celebrate as two of your favorites come together.
+Sterling K. Brown is in negotiations to star on the hit Amazon series.

-Town & Country says that it was Mrs. Maisel star, Rachel Brosnahan who brokered the deal with Brown, who stars as Randall Pearson in This Is Us, at the 2019 SAG Awards.
-Brosnahan, who plays Miriam “Midge” Maisel on the break out hit show put the request out to Sterling backstage at the awards show, and both actors seemed to fangirl/fanboy out.
+Town & Country reports that it was Mrs. Maisel star Rachel Brosnahan who brokered the deal with Brown, who stars as Randall Pearson in This Is Us, at the 2019 SAG Awards.
+Brosnahan, who plays Miriam “Midge” Maisel on the breakout hit show, put the request out to Sterling backstage at the awards show, and both actors seemed to like the idea.

 “I would do anything.
 I would go crazy.”